KadirSSL/MemoryCardGame/README.md

 # MemoryCardGame
-The Memory Card Game is a classic concentration game developed in Java with a Swing GUI.
-The goal is to match pairs of identical cards.
-The game area is user-defined and divided into three equal sections with cards shuffled in each.
-Time varies with area size.
+Memory Card Game is a classic concentration game developed in Java with Swing GUI.
+The goal is to match three identical cards.
+The game area is defined by the user and is divided into three equal sections with cards mixed in each.
+The duration varies according to the game area.

 Credit: Sedat Golgiyaz